Sunday, June 29, 2025

 On weekends, Hollywood would take on our men's fast-pitch softball team.
 See photo below.
 That's me, the skinny kid, third from the right in the back row.
 The tallest person in the back row was Karl Malden.
 Standing in front of him was our pitcher and the Moab High School football coach, Glen Richeson, now deceased.
 In fact, there's a pretty good chance everyone in the photo is deceased, except for me, Stamp, and Pettet, now 82.

-I would transfer with my family back to Tucson with Frontier Airlines in 1968.
-But I left with a lot of memories — good memories about Moab, a sleepy, wonderful town back then, that is now a wild, crazy place during the spring, summer, and fall when the tourists invade the area to witness the Canyonlands and the Arches in person.
+I would accept a transfer back to Tucson in 1968.
+But I left with a lot of memories — good memories of Moab, a sleepy, wonderful town back then, that is now a wild, crazy place during spring, summer, and fall, when the tourists invade the area to witness Canyonlands and Arches in person.

 I did leave there with a fiction story locked in the back of my head.
 A story that now comes to light, so let's continue...